 Arrival Day is

 This general information is given to all MICEFA students, however if you are a SUNY or CSU IP student, please refer to your Resident Director for more information about your arrival schedule.

 Placement Test & Skype Interview

-Once your file has been processed and you have received the letter of acceptance, you will receive an email with the dates and the instructions for a placement test.
+Once your file has been processed and you have received your letter of acceptance, you will receive an email with the dates and the instructions for a placement test.
 The written French placement test will be conducted/received via e-mail off site.

 Following the 1st part of the placement test, each student will receive an email providing the date and time of their Skype© interview appointment with MICEFA Staff.
 During this appointment you will be given the opportunity to ask any questions you might have regarding your exchange in Paris.